platomav/MCExtractor/README.md

 At dist folder you should find the final MCE executable

+#### **C4.
+Anti-Virus False Positives**

+Some Anti-Virus software may claim that the built/frozen/compiled MCE executable contains viruses.
+Any such detections are false positives, usually of PyInstaller.
+You can switch to a better Anti-Virus software, report the false positive to their support, add the MCE executable to the exclusions, build/freeze/compile MCE yourself or use the Python script directly.

 ## **D. Pictures**

 **Note:** Some pictures are outdated and depict older MC Extractor versions.